tgranat/ggconvolver/README.md

 have several plugins where I can load IR files.
 I wanted a simple speaker plugin that suits me and works out of the box.

-I have added some EQ and parameter settings are also stored so they are saved when the DAW project is saved.

 I have only tested the plugin on Reaper.

-Todo/Work in progress:
+v0.1:
+* Basic convolving with hardcoded impulse responses.
+* Equalizer with low and high shelf filter and mid filter with variable frequency and bandwidth.
+* Parameters are stored so they are saved when the DAW project is saved.

+This version under development:
+* Fancy graph plotting the EQ curve to visualize the EQ settings

+Todo:

-Would like some VU meters (like I have in the https://github.com/tgranat/vstplugin_dev/tree/master/ggconvolver that I made using the VST SDK)
+* Would like some VU meters (like I have in the https://github.com/tgranat/vstplugin_dev/tree/master/ggconvolver that I made using the VST SDK)

-Do some refactoring.
+* Add more bandwidth options.
+Will probably use a dropdown instead of radio buttons
+* Plot the frequency response for the loaded IR
+* In the future: load IR from file (but keep hardcoded options)